nobrefelipe/flutter-add-to-cart-quantity/README.md

 In this repository I included only the `lib` folder with the essential widgets.

+The code is well commented and easy to understand.
+Feel free to reach out if you have any questions.

 ### Inspiration
 The inspiration for this widget came from [Tom Svorobovich's design app](https://dribbble.com/shots/11401747-Cashier-app) check the image below, it is the top middle input counter and add to cart button